rust-lang/book/src/ch11-02-running-tests.md

 having to do with that code. `cargo test` takes an argument that allows you to only run certain tests, specified by name.

-Let's create three tests with the following names:
+Let's create three tests with the following names as shown in Listing 11-3:

 Filename: src/lib.rs